The Impact Of Sugar On Fitness And Health

 High sugar intake can have a negative impact on heart health.
 Consuming too much sugar has been linked to an increased risk of heart disease.
 This is because excessive sugar consumption can lead to elevated blood pressure, increased levels of triglycerides (a type of fat in the blood), and the accumulation of visceral fat around organs.
 These factors contribute to the development of cardiovascular disease.
 Furthermore, excessive sugar intake can also lead to inflammation and oxidative stress within the body, further damaging heart health.

-Also read: The Benefits Of Aqua Fitness
+Also read: The Evolution Of Fitness Trends Over The Decades

 Weakened immune system